Destro-ops/C-projects/README.md

-just some fun projects done using c
+basic projects done using c